norwegiancyberrange/cyberpi/README.md

-# Automate Chromium kiosk mode for Raspberry Pi with Ansible
+# Automate Chromium pseudo-kiosk mode for Raspberry Pi with Ansible

 This workbook will automate the setup of a Raspberry Pi for use as a simple and robust digital signage client.
-It is tweaked for use with Kitteh, but should be suitable for any web based system.
-This is a fork of [Pikiosk](https://github.com/chriso0710/pikiosk/), with a lot of things changed and/or removed.
+It is tweaked for use in Norwegian Cyber Range, but should be suitable for any web based system.
+This is a fork of [kittehpi](https://github.com/einarjh/kittehpi), which is a fork of [Pikiosk](https://github.com/chriso0710/pikiosk/), with a lot of things changed and/or removed.
 This was in turn forked from [5Minutes - Server Security Essentials](https://github.com/chhantyal/5minutes).

 ## Ansible automation